norskeld/sigma/apps/docs/content/parsers/defer.md

 `defer` is a special parser that has an additional `with` method, which must be used to define the parser, before it is called.
 This parser is tailored for creating mutually recursive parsers.

+Running one that was never given a parser throws `Deferred parser was not initialized` instead of failing: a missing grammar rule is a bug in the grammar, not bad input.

 ## Example

 ::: info Combinators and parsers used in this section